eCook Meal

 PREP STEP

 Boil the kettle.
-Submerge the Peas in boiling water until plump, 2-3 minutes.
+Submerge the peas in boiling water until plump, 2-3 minutes.
 Drain and set aside.
-Rinse the green leaves and the rosemary.
-Rinse and roughly chop the Spinach.
+Rinse the green leaves and the Rosemary.
+Rinse and roughly chop the spinach.
 Drain the pickled peppers.
-Place the Almonds in a pan over medium heat.
+Place the almonds in a pan over medium heat.
 Toast until golden brown, 2-4 minutes (shifting occasionally).
 Remove from the pan and set aside.

 CREAMY DREAMY FILLING